buildgradle/buildgradle.github.io/README.md

 #### My boss said I can share these files without modification.
 How cool is that?

 That's pretty awesome.
 And is very likely beneficial for your company.
 Think of it this way: you have RxJava + Groovy in your dependencies and some other fancy stuff.
-What developer would not work for a company that experiments with these sort of things?
+What developer would not want to work for a company that experiments with these sort of things?
 You can use `description` in [`project.json`](files/mg6maciej/android-maps-extensions/project.json) to brag about it even more.

 #### What is this project.json for?